Higher-rank instantons sheaves on Fano threefolds: Instantons on Fano threefolds of even index

 \subsection{Instanton bundles of high rank on Del Pezzo threefolds}

-We now direct our attention towards the Fano threefolds of index $2$ (called Del Pezzo threefolds) and Picard number 1.
-We recall that there exists five families of deformation equivalent threefolds $Y_d$ of such a kind, distinguished by the degree $d$ of the ample generator of the Picard group.
-The degree $d$ of an index 2 Fano threefold $Y_d$ belong to the set $\{1,2,3,4,5\}$.
+Now, we focus on Fano threefolds of index $2$, called Del Pezzo threefolds, and Picard number 1.
+We recall that there exists five families of deformation equivalent threefolds $Y_d$ of this kind, distinguished by the degree $d$ of the ample generator of the Picard group, with $d \in \{1,2,3,4,5\}$.
 For the rest of the section, $Y$ will denote any Fano threefold of index $2$ and $d$ will denote its degree.

-As we pointed out, on a Fano threefold $Y_d$ of index $2$, the Chern character $\gamma(n,k)$ of a $(n,k)$-instanton $E_n^k$ has the same form as on $\D{P}^3,$ $\gamma(n,k)=(n, 0, -k, 0).$ We will prove that, for all $n\ge 2$, $Y$ carries $\mu$-stable $(n,k)$-instanton bundles for all $k\ge n$.
+As we pointed out, on a Fano threefold $Y_d$ of index $2$, the Chern character $\gamma(n,k)$ of a $(n,k)$-instanton $E_n^k$ has the same form as on $\D{P}^3,$ $\gamma(n,k)=(n, 0, -k, 0).$ We will prove that, for all $n\ge 2$, $Y$ carries slope-stable $(n,k)$-instanton bundles for all $k\ge n$.
 This was the lower bound for $k$ determined in Lemma \ref{lem:min-k-gen}.
 We adopt an inductive method almost equivalent to the one used on the projective space.
-Also this time the base of the induction will consists of the rank 2 't Hooft bundles that on $Y$, as shown in Lemma \ref{lem:rank2-thooft-i}, are obtained via Serre correspondence from elliptic curves.

-More precisely a rank 2 't Hooft bundle of charge k corresponds to a l.c.i. unobstructed and non-degenerate elliptic curve of degree $d+k$.
-Given an integer $d$, we let $\Hilb_{dt}(Y)$ be the Hilbert scheme of closed subschemes of $X$ having Hilbert polynomial $dt$, so that curves (i.e. purely one-dimensional closed subschemes of $Y$) of arithmetic genus $1$ and degree $d$ give points of this Hilbert scheme.
-We will prove the following: \begin{proposition} For all $k\ge 2$, there exist a generically smooth $2(d+k)$ dimensional component $\mathcal{H}_{d+k}$ of $\Hilb_{(d+k)t}(Y)$ whose generic point is a smooth elliptic curve which is non-degenerate and unobstructed. \end{proposition}
+Also this time the base of the induction will consist of the rank-2 bundles analogous to 't Hooft bundles, as shown in Lemma \ref{lem:rank2-thooft-i}.
+They are obtained via Serre's correspondence from elliptic curves.
+More precisely a rank-2 't Hooft bundle of charge $k$ corresponds to a l.c.i. unobstructed and non-degenerate elliptic curve of degree $d+k$.
+Given an integer $d$, we let $\Hilb_{dt}(Y)$ be the Hilbert scheme of closed subschemes of $Y$ having Hilbert polynomial $dt$, so that curves (i.e. purely one-dimensional closed subschemes of $Y$) of arithmetic genus $1$ and degree $d$ give points of this Hilbert scheme.
+We will prove the following result: \begin{proposition} For all $k\ge 2$, there exist a generically smooth $2(d+k)$-dimensional component $\mathcal{H}_{d+k}$ of $\Hilb_{(d+k)t}(Y)$ whose generic point is a smooth elliptic curve which is non-degenerate and unobstructed. \end{proposition}

-We will prove the Proposition by induction on $k$.
-From a smooth and unobstructed elliptic curve $C\subset Y$ of degree $d_C$, we can indeed construct a smooth and unobstructed elliptic curve of degree $d_C+1$, "smoothing" a nodal curve $C'$ consisting of the union of $C$ and of an ordinary line, i.e. such that $\caln_l\simeq \calo_l^2$, meeting $C$ quasi-transversely (meaning with distinct tangent vectors) at a point $p$.
+We will prove the proposition by induction on $k$.
+From a smooth, unobstructed elliptic curve $C\subset Y$ of degree $d_C$, we construct a smooth, unobstructed elliptic curve of degree $d_C+1$, by \textit{smoothing} a nodal curve $C'$ consisting of the union of $C$ and of an \textbf{ordinary line}, i.e. such that $\caln_l\simeq \cccO_l^2$, meeting $C$ quasi-transversely (meaning with distinct tangent vectors) at a point $p$.